-I'm a third year PhD student at INRIA Bordeaux under the supervision of Pierre-Yves Oudeyer.
+I'm a last year PhD student, currently writing my thesis, at INRIA Bordeaux under the supervision of Pierre-Yves Oudeyer.

 Contact me at firstname.lastname@example.org